jasongonzales23/jason-gonzales-mdb/README.md

 Made "/constants/nav-items.js" to make it easy to add nav items with data / json.
 Would be helpful to build this nav based on RBAC or other dynamic needs.

 An assumption about how the list of datasources would be loaded.
 If there are a reasonable amount (like not thousands) it makes sense to render this page server side rather than load the page and then make a fetch for the data sources.

+Ultimately is Tailwind CSS the way to go?
+Maybe?

+To help teams move fast it's actually good to hide a lot of the CSS one way or another.
+One way is to use styled components that can have local overrides as needed.
+But CSS is technically more efficient for rendering.
+As ever, I'd call this tradeoff when you see performance starting to be affected by using styled components.

+In my experience styled components have never caused rendering problems

+added additional items to data sources to demonstrate virtualizer still works without a full "row" of tiles.

 ## Add more datasources for virtualized rendering